purvishce/chromeextension.Ideologicallabeling/README.md

-# Political Bias Analyzer - Chrome Extension
+# Political Bias Analyzer - Chrome Extension (OPEN AI API)

 A Chrome extension that analyzes political bias in news articles and web content using OpenAI's GPT API.
 The extension extracts article content and provides a visual breakdown of left vs. right political leaning percentages.